 If you want the look of wood without the headache, Window World offers interior vinyl windows in colors that mimic light and dark oak.
 Same beautiful look, none of the maintenance!

 Metal window frames are typically constructed from aluminum.
 It’s very lightweight and is typically much cheaper than other materials.
 Unfortunately, aluminum is a poor insulator and is easily damaged, especially during storms.
-For these reasons, we don’t recommend aluminum windows.
+For these reasons, we don’t recommend aluminum windows since they will likely need replacements faster.

 Fiberglass windows are often compared to vinyl because of their durability.
 Even though it is a similar material, fiberglass windows will cost more upfront than vinyl windows.
-In addition, they’re not as widely available as vinyl and can be harder to install.
+In addition, they’re not as widely available as vinyl and can be harder to install depending on your home.

 How do you know if you need to upgrade to vinyl windows?
 There are some telltale signs: